nilesr/LeslieBot/README.md

 #### Custom Emojis

 The first time someone speaks in GroupMe, LeslieBot downloads their profile picture, resizes it to 32x32 and creates a custom emoji for them.
 If they change their profile picture, it will delete the old one and create a new one.
 If there are too many emojis in the guild (the default limit is 50), **it will crash**.
-You can replace the entirety of the `get_emoiji` function with `return ""` to disable this feature.
+You can replace the entirety of the `get_emoji` function with `return ""` to disable this feature.

 If you rename the custom emojis it will probably stop working until the user changes their profile picture.
 This is a design deficiency, not a technical problem, because I realized there was an easier way to store and retrieve the emojis way after I implemented it, but I'm too lazy to fix it.